HL7/ebm/input/pagecontent/index.md

 Other Resources and <b>Other Profiles</b> used in the EBMonFHIR Implementation Guide include:
 - <b>ResearchStudy Resource</b>
+  - <b>ResearchStudySite</b> used to express site-specific data for a research study.
-  - <b>StudyRegistryRecord</b> used for a scientific study record in a research study registry, such as ClinicalTrials.gov or the European Union Clinical Trial Information System (EU CTIS)."
+  - <b>StudyRegistryRecord</b> used for a scientific study record in a research study registry, such as ClinicalTrials.gov or the European Union Clinical Trial Information System (EU CTIS).
   - <b>StudyDesign</b> used to add extensions for additional expressions of study design features with the study protocol.
   - <b>StudyComponent</b> used to report a part of a study that is conducted in multiple parts.
   - <b>SystematicReview</b> used for a research study that involves investigation of research studies.